 Labor and civil rights activists long have marched hand in hand, literally as well as figuratively.
 Unions provided ammunition for civil rights federal legislation of a half-century or … Read More ➡

-On March 11, Patrick Cunningham, former secretary-treasurer of National Association of Letter Carriers Branch 1016, was indicted in U.S. District Court for the Eastern District of Missouri on one count of embezzlement of $30,948 in funds from the Poplar Bluff, Mo. union.
-The indictment follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On March 11, Patrick Cunningham, former secretary-treasurer of Brotherhood of Locomotive Engineers and Trainmen (BLET) Division 229, was charged in the Justice’s Court of Union Township, County of Humboldt, Nevada, with one count of theft of funds in an undisclosed sum from the Winnemucca union.
+The charge follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡